dachcom-digital/pimcore-lucene-search/docs/20_Categories.md

     categories: AppBundle\LuceneSearch\Services\Categories
 ```

-You need a custom service for that which implements the `LuceneSearchBundle\Configuration\Categories\CategoriesInterface.php` interface.
+You need a custom service for that which implements the `LuceneSearchBundle\Configuration\Categories\CategoriesInterface` interface.
-So you're class may look like this:
+So you're class may looks like this:

 ```php
 <?php